harshit-saraswat/tindog/README.md

 # tindog
-This is my second project for web development course.
-The project is based on Angela Yu's Complete Web Development Course's 2nd project CSS Personal Site.
-I've added more pages and some more components using HTML-CSS-JS inorder to add more details about me.
+This is my third project for web development course.
+The project is based on Angela Yu's Complete Web Development Course's 3rd project tindog site.
+The project focuses on learning and implementing basic bootstrap.

 ## Live Link:
 Coming Soon....